 Being convicted of driving under suspension, driving under the influence of alcohol or drugs (DUI) or other criminal offenses in Bucks County PA will often result in mandatory jail time, significant fines, excessive court costs and the loss of your job.
 If you are the primary wage earner in your family, serving time in jail can have a devastating impact on your children, spouse, partner and other family members.
-The Bucks County DUI Restrictive Probation Program (formerly known as Bucks County House Arrest) may help you avoid these serious consequences.
+The Bucks County DUI Restrictive Probation Program will help you avoid these serious consequences.

 The Bucks County House Arrest program was discontinued in January 2021.
 Fortunately, Bucks County Probation and Parole offers DUI Restrictive Probation as an alternative to jail for qualified non-violent offenders.
 Persons approved for DUI Restrictive Probation are given the opportunity to serve their sentences on home confinement with electronic monitoring.
 The program is formally referred to as Probation with Restrictive DUI Conditions.

-Why You Should Apply for Bucks County DUI Home Confinement
+Why Should I Apply for Bucks County DUI Home Confinement?

 I have extensive experience assisting individuals with the application and admission process for the Bucks County Home Confinement for DUI (Restrictive Probation with DUI Conditions).
 Contact me at (215) 752-5282 for a free initial consultation or fill out the confidential contact form for an immediate response.
 Appointments are available after business hours and on weekends.